 In an effort to ensure a comprehensive analysis of local needs, as well as effective program goals and objectives meeting needs, the City involved all types of health and human service providers, government agencies, and private sector service entities in the Consolidated Planning process.
-Likewise, input and involvement of public and private stakeholders was also solicited in the development of the 2021 AAP, as were other relevant plans that provide guidance on local needs.
-Individual consultations, agency workshops, online surveys, mail-outs, public hearings and review of other available resources allowed the City to prepare strategies that serve both stakeholders and clients.
+Likewise, input and involvement of public and private stakeholders was also solicited in the development of the 2022 AAP, as were other relevant plans that provide guidance on local needs.
+Individual consultations, agency workshops, online surveys, focus groups, public hearings and review of other available resources allowed the City to prepare strategies that serve both stakeholders and clients.
 The City of Bryan enjoys good working relations with local providers and fosters those associations by regularly scheduled forums and workshops.
 These regular meetings ensure goals are being carried out, grant program requirements are being satisfied, and needs are being met according to the Consolidated Plan and Annual Action Plan.
-Community Development staff is also involved in several local committees reviewing community needs such as the Brazos County Health Committee Needs Update, Brazos County Housing Coalition, the Brazos Valley Coalition for the Homeless, Bryan Staff Housing Infill Committee, Bank on Brazos Valley, United Way, and Bryan Business Council committees.
+Community Development staff is also involved in several local committees reviewing community needs such as the Community Partnership Board, Brazos County Housing Coalition, the Brazos Valley Coalition for the Homeless, Bryan Staff Housing Infill Committee, Bank on Brazos Valley, and United Way of the Brazos Valley.